jjvanzon/Circular-Language-Spec-Plans/archive/diagrams-coding-principles-and-coding-aspects-plan-obsolete.md

 *This project was postponed earlier, because it was too big.
 The aspects classes & relations were turned into a single project.
 This project contains the remaining topics.*

-*This document used to have notes about topics not in scope of the Encircle Language Spec.
+*This document used to have notes about topics not in scope of the Circular Language Spec.
 Notes about that were moved to another document.*

 Document the coding principles and basic coding aspects and their diagram notation.
 Do that with the ideas I have about them now and avoid difficult reconsideration of principles.